sarbal/BINF_tut/lessons/recap.md

 ```

 3. Data analysis
 - Which genes are present in enough species?
 - Which species does not have enough data?
+Although a little arbitrary, we select genes that are present in at least 5 species (this is also from their paper I believe).
 ```
 colSums(is.na(exprs.means ))
 filt.species = which.max(colSums(is.na(exprs.means )))
 gene.subset  = rowSums(is.na(exprs.means[,-filt.species ] )  ) >5
 ```

 4. Plot/graph
 (Note heatmap.3 is in the helper.R file, make sure you have sourced it at the start!)